 Cut a large square piece of fabric.
 The larger the square the less piecing you will have.
-Mark half way down 2 opposite sides. (see the circles) Cut along the diagonal so you have 2 equal sized triangles.
+Mark halfway down 2 opposite sides. (see the circles) Cut along the diagonal so you have 2 equal-sized triangles.

-Stitch a seam about ¼ inch (6mm) from the edge.
-Trim the seam to 1/8 inch (3mm) and press it open.
+Stitch a seam about ¼ inch (6mm) from the raw edge.
+Trim the seam to ⅛ inch (3mm) and press it open.

 On the wrong side of the fabric, mark lines at your desired width.

 IMPORTANT - Notice that the lines are drawn parallel to the longer sides of the fabric.

 Here is how you work out the width of these strips for continuous bias tape.